iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.4.1
+- Adjusted Bar animations to no longer be tied to when it's section updates and instead are based on frame rate (prerender).
+Animations should stay smooth no matter the update interval setting for each section.
+- Adjusted SP timer to use a timestamp for calculating the time remaining instead of decrementing a number variable.
+More accurate and won't desync under certain circumstances.
+- Fixed a number of things that the initial 4.4 update had broken.

 Version 4.4
 - Added `update_interval` settings.
 Allows you to set how often certain sections update their on-screen information.
-- Adjusted a number of areas for efficiency.
-Reduced a large number of redundant calls that happen every update interval.
+- Adjusted many areas for efficiency.
+Reduced a large number of redundant operations that had been happening every frame.

 Version 4.3.4
 - Fixed bars displaying incorrectly when changing the font of the text.